 Yet others may be convinced that there is a "chemical imbalance in their brain", or they even learn the names of those "feel-good" neurotransmitters, like serotonin, dopamine, endorphin, and GABA (amino-butyric acid), now "knowledgeable" about the reasons why they can't get ahead in life.

 While there could actually be a lack of some of those fancy stuff in their brain, it's probably only the effect, not the cause of their limitations.
 Namely, our mindset with its beliefs and attitudes is the one telling the brain what dominant emotions to produce with those brain chemicals---not the other way around.

 However, nothing on the culture market beats the available sources of self-help modalities and tools, like CD's, pep-seminars, promising books, and even a guru makes a buck by telling you how to chant yourself into an enlightenment---giving you a flower on your way out, just like the good doctor's receptionist used to give you a lollipop.

 Remember The Beatles' Song "All You Need Is Love"?

 The crux of the issue never gets really addressed---and it's all about an emotional starvation for love.
-Over all those young years we got conditioned to accept as true all that criticism, unconsciously cursing ourselves for our being "obviously so bad" that we don't deserve love of those on whom our very survival depended.
+Over all those young years we got conditioned to accept as true all that criticism, unconsciously cursing ourselves for our being "obviously so bad" that we didn't deserve love of those on whom our very survival depended.

 That inner beating on ourselves stayed on with us like a shadow that we could not shake off.
 Then, in an attempt to do something about it, if we ever got to that stage of wanting to---we relied on someone on the outside to give us something that we had been depriving ourselves of.
 Many may cash-in during that process, while we are bound to drift from one promising vitamin to another, from one therapeutic modality to the next.